Literature (LIT)

 LIT 396P Topic: Drama for Actors (3 credits)

-: This course approaches a number of classic and contemporary dramatic works using the techniques and strategies employed by directors and actors when they prepare to put on a production of a play.
-Using one-act plays and/or scenes from full-length plays, the course will explore the role of preparation, character development, and improvisation as ways to move the dramatic work from the page to performace.
+This course approaches a number of classic and contemporary dramatic works using the techniques and strategies employed by directors and actors when they prepare to put on a production of a play.
+Using one-act plays and/or scenes from full-length plays, the course will explore the role of preparation, character development, and improvisation as ways to move the dramatic work from the page to performance.
 The course will include an end of term performance of selected scenes.
-This course is taught by actor, director and producer, Denise Bessette, of the Hudson Stage Company, a professional non-profit theatre in Westchester County.
+This course is taught by actor, director and producer, Denise Bessette, of the Hudson Stage Company, a professional non-profit theater in Westchester County.

 Course Rotation: : TBA